 Ali Hashisho / Reuters

-Scientific investigators -- part of the U.N. peacekeeping force in southern Lebanon -- inspect the area near an explosion that injured four Israeli soldiers close to the Israel-Lebanon border, as Lebanese Army soldiers watch.
+Scientific investigators -- part of the U.N. peacekeeping force in south Lebanon -- inspect the area near an explosion that injured four Israeli soldiers close to the Israel-Lebanon border as Lebanese Army soldiers watch.

 JERUSALEM -- An explosion on the Israeli border with Lebanon wounded four Israeli soldiers on Wednesday.